| Type: | Package |

 It should be noticed that, in your design, if any two elements in the set can be easily compared, by simply, for example, keys, numbers, and etc., the RSet should not be recommended due to efficiency reason.
 The RSet is suitable for the cases when you have a relatively complex "=" operation between two elements in the set.

-The class RSet
+The class RSet inherits the RDLL class,

-and therefor it has all the methods that RDLL
+and therefor it has all the methods that RDLL has.

-Note that the methods insert_at
+Note that the methods insert_at, appendleft, append

 in the super class still works without checking if the new element equals